Natural Health Products

-There is some evidence that applying aloe gel may help to improve healing of burns and that taking aloe latex orallyorallyto be taken by mouth (swallowed) can relieve constipation due to the anthraquinones in the aloe.
+There is some evidence that applying aloe gel may help to improve healing of burns and that taking aloe latex orally can relieve constipation due to the anthraquinones in the aloe.

-However, aloe latex has been reported to cause abdominalabdominalrelating to the stomach and intestines pain and cramps, diarrhea, muscle weakness, weight loss, depletion in blood potassium levels, heart disturbance, hematuria (blood in urine), weight loss, and pseudomelonosis coli (pigment spots in the intestinal lining).
+When taken orally, aloe latex has been reported to cause abdominal pain, cramps, and diarrhea.
+If taken in high doses or long-term, serious side effects can include muscle weakness, weight loss, depletion in blood potassium levels, heart disturbance, hematuria (blood in urine), weight loss, and pseudomelonosis coli (pigment spots in the intestinal lining).

-Aloe (used both topicallytopicallyto be applied on the skin and orally) may cause an allergic reaction.
-If this happens, discontinue use.
+Aloe (used both topically and orally) may cause an allergic reaction.
+If this happens, stop taking it.

 If you have diabetes and use glucose-lowering medication, be cautious about also taking aloe by mouth because preliminary studies suggest aloe may lower blood glucose levels.
-If you have a kidney disorder, are taking medications or health products that may worsen electrolyte imbalance (e.g., thiazide diuretics, corticosteroids), are taking cardiaccardiacrelating to the heart medications (e.g., medications used for arrthymia), or have fecal impaction or symptoms such as abdominal pain, nausea, vomiting, or fever, talk to your health care professional before using aloe latex.
+If you have a kidney disorder, are taking medications or health products that may worsen electrolyte imbalance (e.g., thiazide diuretics, corticosteroids), are taking cardiac medications (e.g., medications used for arrhythmia), or have fecal impaction or symptoms such as abdominal pain, nausea, vomiting, or fever, talk to your health care professional before using aloe latex.

 If you are experiencing abdominal pain, cramps, spasms, or diarrhea, reduce your dose of aloe latex or stop using it.